 How do I know if my dog has a urinary tract infection?

-Can supplements treat an active UTI?
+Can cranberry supplements treat an active UTI in my dog?

 My dog keeps getting UTIs.
 Will this supplement help?